lcui-dev/lc-design/docs/getting-started/introduction.md

 }
 ```

 That's all you need for overall app requirements.
-Visit the Layout docs or our official examples to start laying out your site’s content and components.
+Visit the Layout docs or our official examples to start laying out your app’s content and components.